bradleypallen/t4gm-unpublished/README.md

 ## For more information

-Additional information about the linked data at t4gm.info can be found at [the entry for the dataset on the CKAN Data Hub][7].
+Additional information about the linked data at t4gm.info can be found at [the entry for the dataset on the CKAN Data Hub][9].

 ## Future work

 Our intention is to generalize this implementation into a Node module that can support unpublishing of linked data resources in general.

-## License
+## Licensing

-MIT.
+The code is provided under the terms of the [MIT license][10].
+Data provided in /public/data is provided under terms of the [Open Database License v1.0][11].

  [1]: http://patterns.dataincubator.org/book/unpublish.html
  [2]: http://id.loc.gov/vocabulary/graphicMaterials.html